Types of matrices-part 2.

 We have stopped in the last video, at the beginning of the diagonal matrix.
-The diagonal matrix is a square matrix, whether, (2×2) or (3×3) or more.
+The diagonal matrix is square, whether, (2×2) or (3×3) or more.
 For which the diagonal has numbers, while other elements are zeros.

-For the transpose matrix, we let the rows be columns and change the columns to be rows.
+For the transpose matrix, we let the rows become columns and change the columns to become rows.
 This is the first column, which will be the first row and will be (2,7,2), as we can see, the second row will be (5,6,3).

-While the third column will be the third row, for which the values are (4,8,6).
-That was a part of the video that has a subtitle and a closed caption in English.
+The third column will be the third row, for which the values are (4,8,6).
+That was a part of the video that had a subtitle and a closed caption in English.